 - Jenny PutsSupply Chain & Sustainability Intern, SkunkfunkJenny PutsSupply Chain & Sustainability Intern, Skunkfunk

 At the moment I am doing an incredible interesting internship at Skunkfunk, under the supervision of Jon Curutchet.
 I have studied Fashion Technology in Belgium, got extremely passionate about Sustainability and did a minor Sustainable Fashion Design at KEA in Copenhagen.
 This September I will continue a master Sustainable Business and Innovation at Utrecht University, pursued to find answers and solutions for the fashion industry.

-Liesl Truscott is European and Materials Strategy Director with responsibility for developing and embedding Textile Exchange’s preferred materials program.
+Liesl Truscott is the European and Materials Strategy Director with responsibility for developing and embedding Textile Exchange’s preferred materials program.
 Liesl has specialized in organic cotton and has a deep knowledge of the sector.
-With a first class degree in Environmental Management from the University of Newcastle in Australia, she has spent over twenty years in the fields of corporate social responsibility, occupational health and safety, and environmental management – working in both the private and public sector.
+With a first class degree in Environmental Management from the University of Newcastle in Australia, she has spent over twenty years in the fields of corporate social responsibility, occupational health and safety, and environmental management – working within both the private and public sector.

 - Friederike von Wedel-ParlowFounder, Beneficial Design InstituteFriederike von Wedel-ParlowFounder, Beneficial Design Institute